-Easy to read with just enough scare to compel even the most reluctant of readers to read, read, read, these books still fly off the library shelves.
-And can you believe these are still popular after all these years?!
+This book series is easy to read with just enough scare to compel even the most reluctant of 4th grade readers to read, read, read.
+Can you believe these books still fly off the library shelves after all these years?!

 The Kicks Saving the Team by Alex Morgan

-Finally, a fantastic book (series) for soccer girls!
-If you have a soccer player in your house, and I think a LOT of you do, you’ll want to get your soccer lover this book –actually, buy her the entire series.
-Written by Olympic Gold Medalist and U.S. Soccer team member (among other things), Alex Morgan, these are relatable stories of life, friendship, and playing soccer at just the right level for 4th graders.
+Finally, a fantastic book (series) for 4th-grade soccer players!
+Written by Olympic Gold Medalist and U.S. Soccer team member, Alex Morgan, these are relatable stories of life, friendship, and playing soccer at just the right level for 4th graders.
 Box set here.

 Of Giants and Ice by Shelby Bach